-Basic principles of the magnetic clean liness programme are: identification and magnetic mapping of all critical units of the engineering model, modelling all units using ESA's GANEW software based on procedures first introduced by Mehlem (1978), mapping of flight model units and compensation as necessary, and magnetic mapping using the IGeP developed mobile coil system at the flight model integration site.
+Basic principles of the magnetic cleanliness programme are: identification and magnetic mapping of all critical units of the engineering model, modelling all units using ESA's GANEW software based on procedures first introduced by Mehlem (1978), mapping of flight model units and compensation as necessary, and magnetic mapping using the IGeP developed mobile coil system at the flight model integration site.
 This procedure helped to minimize contributions from hard magnetic materials and to identify soft magnetic parts.
-For example, thrusters carry a magnetic moment of about 500 mAm2, while the magnetic influence of e.g. the solar panels can be minimized.
+For example, thrusters carry a magnetic moment of about 500 mAm, while the magnetic influence of e.g. the solar panels can be minimized by a dedicated backwiring scheme to less than 1 nT at the outboard sensor.